gmoutsin/Compromise/README.md

 ### Simple Game

 The rules are practically the same as in the complex version of the game.
-The only difference is that the players do not choose where the pips should be placed, they are placed randomly.
+The only difference is that players do not choose where the pips should be placed, instead they are placed randomly.

 ## Interface

-### Player Class
+### Player Classes

 The script defined a player abstract class named `AbstractPlayer`.
 Any player class has to extend the abstract player class and define a method named `play`.
 This method takes as input the state of the game and outputs the player's move.
 The move has to be an array of length 3 and its elements can only be the numbers 0, 1 and 2.